AlagappanRa/Advanced-Multicore-Architecture-Projects/README.md

 **A. Design Space Exploration (IPC vs. Area)**

 ![alt text](./superscalar_pipeline_optimisation_SPEC95_benchmark/scripts_and_data/fig1_design_space.png)
-<center> Figure 1: The Pareto frontier of processor configurations.
-The black dashed line represents the physical area constraint. </center><br>
+<p align="center"> Figure 1: The Pareto frontier of processor configurations.
+The black dashed line represents the physical area constraint. </p>

 The exploration revealed that the go benchmark is highly sensitive to instruction window size.
 Increasing the RUU from 16 to 32 entries yielded the most significant IPC gains for Out-of-Order (OoO) configurations.
 The optimal OoO design achieved an **IPC of 0.9376** at 59.28 area units.

 **B. The Efficiency Paradox (In-Order vs. Out-of-Order)**

 ![alt text](./superscalar_pipeline_optimisation_SPEC95_benchmark/scripts_and_data/fig2_efficiency.png)
-<center> Figure 2: While Out-of-Order provides raw speed, In-Order designs dominate efficiency metrics. </center><br>
+<p align="center"> Figure 2: While Out-of-Order provides raw speed, In-Order designs dominate efficiency metrics. </p>

 A critical insight from this research is the non-linear relationship between complexity and efficiency.